rachel0608/file-system-implementation/README.txt

 File Directory:
 ===============
     shell.c:
-      This is a header file that contains structs for superblock and inode and other function declarations for defrag.c.
+        This is program to implement functions for the shell (front end).

     filesystem.h:
+        This is a header file for the filesystem.

     filesystem.c:
+        This is program to implement functions for the filesystem (back end).

     format.c:
+        This is program to format the disk.

     fat.h:
+        This is the header for FAT.

     fat.c:
+        This is the implementation for FAT.

     fake_disk_1.c:
+        This program contains a fake disk.

     fake_disk_2.c:
-      This program is an implementation of a disk defragmenter for a Unix-like (inode-based) file system.
-File system defragmenters improve performance by compacting all the blocks of a file into sequential order on disk.

-    datafile-frag:
-      The given fragmented disk file for testing (now in the datafiles folder).
+        This program contains another fake disk.

     Makefile
       This file contains specfics on how to compile the .c file into the